What Are Post-Baccalaureate Programs? A Complete Guide

 Former Admissions Committee Member, Hofstra-Northwell School of Medicine

 If you’re trying to boost your profile for med school, you might consider a post-baccalaureate program.
-But what does post-baccalaureate mean?
-We’ll cover everything you need to know below.
+In this guide, we’ll cover everything you need to know below.

 If this sounds like you, you’ve come to the right place.
-So, what’s a post-baccalaureate program, and how much does a post-bacc program cost?
 We’ll review these programs, weigh the pros and cons of enrolling, and review post-baccalaureate requirements.

 We’ll discuss everything you should consider when choosing a program, how to apply, and provide a short list of post-bacc programs for med school you can use to evaluate your options.